Treatment

 Uplizna™ (inebilizumab)

 Uplizna™ (inebilizumab) works by lowering the number of your body’s B cells, which are part of your immune response.
-Your B cells make antibodies, including anti-AQP4 antibodies in NMO.
-With fewer of these cells, the immune system of those with NMO may not react as strongly to certain infections.
+Your B cells make antibodies, including anti-AQP4 antibodies in NMOSD.
+With fewer of these cells, the immune system of those with NMOSD may not react as strongly to certain infections.
 Uplizna is given twice a year by IV infusion.17,18

 Off-label drug use

-For a drug to be approved by the FDA, a company must show data about the safe and effective use of the drug in a clinical trial.
+For a drug to be approved by the FDA, a company must show data about the safe and effective use of the drug for a specific disease in a clinical trial.
 All drugs have side effects, so something being “safe” does not mean that it has no side effects.
-Instead, the FDA decides that an approved drug has more benefits than risks (side effects).19
+Instead, the FDA decides that an approved drug has more benefits than risks (side effects).20

-Some off-label drugs commonly used to treat NMO include:20-25
+Some off-label drugs commonly used to treat NMOSD include:21-26

 • Rituxan® (rituximab), a laboratory-made antibody that lowers B cells